TheophileLaPelouse/gecad_tm/README.md

 This file define a lot of function to select days using different methods.
 The first used one is select_days2 which uses the ratio production consumption.
 The other method are different variants using K mean clustering methods.
 The main function that will be used in other files is create_data

+## opti_peer_prosumers.py

+This file aims to define a constructed dictionnary that will contains unified information for each prosumers in order to write the model easily.

+## opti_peer_repr_days.py

+Define the representative days function but for several prosumers at once, it is not inventing anything different form the representative_days.py file.

 # Second step

 ## Opti files

-So opti.py is the simple optimisation to optimize only the P contracted values. opti_battery is the one that put a battery and try to find the optimal battery management. opti_h_bat is a file that optimize the P contracted values assuming a known behaviour of the battery usage.
-And finally metaheuristic_opti is a python implementation of some metaheuristic solvers.
+So opti.py is the simple optimisation to optimize only the P contracted values. opti_battery is the one that put a battery and try to find the optimal battery management. opti_h_bat is a file that optimize the P contracted values assuming a known behaviour of the battery usage. metaheuristic_opti is a python implementation of some metaheuristic solvers.
+And finally opti_peer_opti is the model with peers.

 On the opti file, we will first import the necessary ressources from the First step.
 Then define a function named build_model that take a lot of keyword arguments so that we can test all there is to test.
 This function build the optimisation model that will be used to solve the problems.